mhausenblas/Racoon/README.md

 	-p or --politeness	...
 OPTIONAL: sets the crawl frequency aka politeness, allowed are values greater MIN_POLITNESS (defaults to 0.1 sec between two subsequent requests at a site)

+	-d or --descend		...
+OPTIONAL: perform descend crawl, that is, only follow links to paths below seed URL, not up or same level

 	-v or --verbose		...
 OPTIONAL: provide detailed logs of what is happening

 Note: if you know what you're doing, you can change the minimal allowed request frequency (aka politeness) in [`racoon.py`](https://github.com/mhausenblas/Racoon/blob/master/racoon.py) by changing `MIN_POLITNESS`.

 ## Local testing